centre-for-humanities-computing/danish-foundation-models/docs/datasheets/daradio.md

 **What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?**

 Instances of the dataset include an mp3 file for each show aired on the two staions within the period.
-Further metadata include information on date and time of airing, title, short description of the show, and various internal identifiers used by DNL.
+Further metadata include information on date and time of airing, title, short description of the show, and various internal identifiers used by RDL.

 **How many instances are there in total (of each type, if appropriate)?**